tholden/tholden.github.io/index.md

 [Publisher's version](https://onlinelibrary.wiley.com/doi/abs/10.1111/jmcb.12601){: .btn .btn--success} [Published version on RePEc](https://ideas.repec.org/a/wly/jmoncb/v52y2020i2-3p549-582.html){: .btn .btn--warning} [Working paper PDF](/assets/files/CreditCrunches.pdf){: .btn .btn--danger} [Working paper on RePEc](https://ideas.repec.org/p/zbw/bubdps/572018.html){: .btn .btn--info}

-### Reconciling Jaimovich-Rebello Preferences, Habit in Consumption and Labor Supply
+### Reconciling Jaimovich-Rebello preferences, habit in consumption and labor supply
 **Economics Letters (2018)**
 > This note studies a form of a utility function of consumption with habit and leisure that (a) is compatible with long-run balanced growth, (b) hits a steady state observed target for hours worked and (c) is consistent with micro-econometric evidence for the inter-temporal elasticity of substitution and the Frisch elasticity of labor supply.
 Employing Jaimovich–Rebello preferences our results highlight a constraint on the preference parameter needed to target the steady-state Frisch elasticity.
 This leads to a lower bound for the latter that cannot be reconciled empirically with external habit, but the introduction of a labor wedge solves the problem.
 We also propose a dynamic Frisch inverse elasticity measure and examine its business cycle properties.